features-base/Blogs_Editor_MERN_K8s/README.md

 The UI provides efficiency and reduces latency while accessing data using different caching mechanisms.
 It accesses the recently cached data during the same session through an in-memory cache, while accessing the earlier or past sessions' cached data through a more persistent local storage.
 It stores large files like images in the browsers' IndexedDB which is also a persistent storage.

 The app utilizes the performance API of client agents, to ensure that the users are provided with the optimal performance.
-Whenever the users experience any issues like slowness, or unexpected layout-shifts, the app reports, and logs the event.
+Whenever the users experience any issues like lack of responsiveness, latency in resource fetching, or inconvenient layout-shifts, the app reports, and logs the event.
 The app also logs every request made by the users along with details about the user's device ( memory, os, ip ), client-agent ( browser ), network connection ( bandwidth, RTT, ECT ), preferences ( color , language ), etc...
-These reports and logs are analysed to solve issues, and improve the user experience.
+These reports and logs are analysed to solve problems, and improve the user experience.

 ### Design Patterns and Coding Standards